Kutubiyya Mosque: Exterior decoration

+Finial

-The minaret is topped by a spire or finial (jamur).
-The finial includes gilded copper balls, decreasing in size towards the top, a traditional style of Morocco.
+The minaret is topped by a traditional finial (jāmūr), a pole with three spheres decreasing in size towards the top, with the largest being 2 m in diameter.
+The spheres are made of copper plating riveted together.
+There is a flag pole next to the copper balls forming the spire, which is used for hoisting the religious green flag of the Prophet, which the mu'azzin does every Friday and on religious occasions.

 A popular legend about the orbs, of which there are variations, claims that they are made of pure gold.
 The legend was originally associated with the minaret of the Kasbah Mosque further south (which has a similar finial), but is nowadays often associated with the Kutubiyya instead.
 One version of the legend claims that there were at one time only three of them and that the fourth was donated by the wife of Yaqub al-Mansur as penance for breaking her fast for three hours one day during Ramadan.
 She had her golden jewelry melted down to form the fourth globe.
-Another version of the legend is that the balls were originally made entirely of gold fashioned from the jewellery of the wife of Saadian Sultan Ahmad al-Mansur.
-There is a flag pole next to the copper balls forming the spire, which is used for hoisting the religious green flag of the Prophet, which the mu'azzin does every Friday and on religious occasions.
+Another version of the legend is that the balls were originally made entirely of gold fashioned from the jewellery of the wife of Saadi Sultan Ahmad al-Mansur.

+Minaret interior

+Inside the main shaft are six rooms in succession, one above the other.
+The whole tower can be ascended via a wide interior ramp that allowed the mu'azzin to ride a horse to the top.
+The different arrangements on the exterior façade of the minaret correspond to the positions of the window openings situated at different points along the ascending ramp inside.
+The chambers inside are also enlivened with varying degrees of decoration and with vault ceilings of different designs.
+The topmost (sixth) chamber is especially notable for its ornamental ribbed dome ceiling (similar to the domes of the Great Mosque of Cordoba) with muqarnas squinches and geometric patterns.
+Some of the surfaces of the walls inside the minaret are also carved with various graffiti in the form of architectural and decorative patterns, possibly left behind by artisans and architects who worked on the mosque over many years.